 Neither is mine.

-Everything I would say in the way I would say it, but can't say it because it'll get me fired, okay?
+You know, I could write a great book, everything I would say, and the way I would say it, but can't say it because it would get me fired, okay?

-I can write that book.
+I could write that book.

 Sign me up.